TrueBitFoundation/python-offchain/QuestionsnTasks.md

   ```
   Values starting with a `$` are labels, palceholders for the real values. `%r1` is one of the registers of the implicit register machine.
 Do note that these registers are a part of the overall machine state so we will need to add them as leaves to the merkle tree.<br/>

-  Here's a list of such instructions:<br/>
+  Here's a list of the actual WASM instructions that are being considered for being run in the implicit register machine:<br/>
   * `if`
   * `else`
   * `end`
   * `tee_local`
   * `call_indirect`
+  * all the intetger arithmetic operations
+  * floating-point arithmetic operations
+  * conversion instructions
+  * extending load instructions
+  * wrapping store instructions
+  * `grow_memory`

   This list is subject to change.<br/>